The Best Markets in Sydney: the 2024 Guide

 This market has a strong focus on supporting micro-businesses and new designers.
 The focus is homewares, and artisan products – all perfect for gift giving.
 There are also lots of eco-friendly products on sale.

-Tip: Check out our guide of all the great things to do in Manly while you are visiting.
+Tip: Check out our guide for all the fun things to do in Manly while you are visiting.

 When: Saturday and Sunday 9am-5pm (September-April); 9am-4.30pm (May-August)